 Memory generations and speeds.

-Generally, more memory will add more speed and lifespan to a laptop.
+Generally, more memory will add more speed to a computer.
 Memory comes in various speeds and newer memory generations (e.g DDR2, DDR3, DDR4) are faster overall but are technically slower at smaller tasks (as they add more latency to achieve higher speeds).
 Read more about memory speeds and timings here.

-Try and aim for 16GB memory over 4GP, 8GB or 32GB or 64GB.
-Ignore speeds and technical specifications.
+Try and aim for 16GB memory over 4GB, 8GB.
 Also the more memory you have the higher chance of system crashes and errors IMHO.

 Storage types and sizes.